Dún na Rí Forest Park: Wildlife

 Situated in a tranquil glen, Dún na Rí is home to stoats, hares, mink, rabbits and otters, as well as red and grey squirrel along the banks of the River Cabra.
 The larger trees are mainly oak and ash but many other species are also present, with an under storey of hazel, holly and rhododendron.
 The ground is carpeted with bluebells in spring, and there are snowdrops, wood anemone, woodrush, foxgloves, wood sorrel and many species of fern.

 Amenities

 The park is about 2 km north of Kingscourt on the R179 road.
 It is a peaceful place with a lake, walled garden, open air sculptures and many attractions.
-There are several marked trails.
-There is a small parking fee, a car park, a picnic area and toilets.
+There are several marked trails, as well as a car park with a small parking fee, a picnic area, and toilets.